 International Partnerships

 Only about 20% of the movies produced during the first four decades of American motion pictures survive today in the United States and it has long been assumed that the other 80%, lost through decay and neglect, would never be seen again.
-Now thanks to the forward-thinking stewardship of the international archive community we have a second chance to save some of America’s lost cultural heritage.
+Now thanks to the forward-thinking stewardship of the international archive community, we have a second chance to save some of America’s lost cultural heritage.

 This rewriting of film history is possible because of the sheer popularity of American movies in the late 1910s and 1920s.
 Silent-film audiences from Siberia to South Africa learned to savor the excitement and energy of American-made Westerns, serials, melodramas, and comedies.
 Increasingly, they grew to demand the latest from Hollywood.
 Distributors sprang up serve the new international market.
 By 1926, the United States produced about 90 percent of all commercial releases seen worldwide.
 Over later years, foreign archives salvaged some of the prints some prints left over from international distribution.
 While exact figures are not available, data collected by the International Federation of Film Archives (FIAF) suggest that hundreds of early works that no longer survive in America exist abroad in at least fragments.